edlins/libPCA9685/README.md

         ----------------------------------------------------------------
-        int PCA9685_setPWMVals(int fd, int addr, int* vals);
+        int PCA9685_setPWMVals(int fd, int addr, int* onVals, int*offVals);
         ----------------------------------------------------------------
         fd:          integer file descriptor for an I2C bus
         addr:        integer I2C slave address of the PCA9685
+        onVals:      array of integer values used to set the LEDnON registers
-        vals:        array of integer values used to set the LEDnOFF registers
+        offVals:     array of integer values used to set the LEDnOFF registers
         returns:     an integer, zero for success, non-zero for failure

         Updates all PWM register values on a PCA9685 device based on an